-Being a mom ain’t easy.
-It’s not for the fainthearted and even the most “with it” mom has one of Those Days.
-The days when she feels like nothing is going right.
-Here are 5 things you need to do on hard days.
+Being a mom ain’t easy and it’s not for the fainthearted.
+Even the most “with it” moms have hard days.
+You know, the days when she feels like nothing is going right.
+Here are 5 things you need to do on hard days:

 Life is good.

 Two kids get pink eye and the other a double ear infection.
 Your yearly premiums come due in the same month and your car has an irreparable flat tire.

 A friend is angry and shutting you out, and the house seems to be in a decline.